 Fun fact: Anna grew up helping out on her grandparent’s dairy farm and collecting wild edible plants with her mom.

 Zach Haake, Restoration Specialist

-Zach has traveled across the county working on different restoration projects from wetland delineations in Yellowstone to beach front restoration in Massachusetts.
-Zach has a very deep knowledge of invasive plant removal and control techniques, which is a critical aspect of habitat restoration.
+Zach has traveled across the county working on different restoration projects from wetland delineations in Yellowstone to beachfront restoration in Massachusetts.
+Zach has deep knowledge of invasive plant removal and control techniques, which is a critical aspect of habitat restoration.
 Zach studied ecology at the University of Akron and enjoys plant identification while hiking in the mountains.
-At the age of 16, Zach started working on a Christmas tree farm and loved to work outdoors ever since.
+At the age of 16, Zach started working on a Christmas tree farm and has loved to work outdoors ever since.